 OPEN NOW!
 The Sussex County Sunflower Maze is a bright and beautiful summer tradition, for their 10th anniversary season.
 Opening today, August 25, their front field is filled with red, orange and white flowers.
 Masks are required for entrance and exit and any time you can’t maintain a 6 foot social distance.
 They planted their paths so they are 7 feet wide this summer, so you’ll be able to comfortably pass people.
 They are open daily 9 am – 6 pm.

-According to the Facebook page, the maze is expected to be open August 24-September 15 (make sure you check their page for updates due to weather).
+According to the Facebook page, the maze is expected to open on August 22 (make sure you check their page for updates due to weather).
 The maze moved a few years to a new home, which means it’s even bigger and better and an absolutely magical experience for kids and adults.
 We love wandering the throngs of flowers—there are usually more than 20 varieties.
 Check out the different heights and colors, and be sure to head to the back field to see the gorgeous red ones.